uploadcare/uploadcare-wordpress/readme.txt

 * Added support for PHP 8+.
 * Bumped minimal PHP version to 7.4.
-* Masked secret key with dots in plugin settings for security purposes.
+* Masked secret key in plugin settings for additional security.

 = 3.0.8